flaviostutz/skylight-uas/README.md

 * Fully autonomous operation on air (vehicle + payload) through mission plans (can be updated on air)
 * Autonomous landing (tested only on simulators because we would need a RTK GPS for this)

-* Skylight autopilot landing a Rascal model on FlightGear
+* Skylight autopilot landing a Rascal model on FlightGear (click to play video)

 [![video screenshot](https://img.youtube.com/vi/yrF2cjR2COY/0.jpg)](https://youtu.be/yrF2cjR2COY)

-* Skylight autopilot landing a Cesna model on XPlane
+* Skylight autopilot landing a Cesna model on XPlane (click to play video)

 [![video screenshot](https://img.youtube.com/vi/2C-lTjXJ4d8/0.jpg)](https://youtu.be/2C-lTjXJ4d8)